SolarLune/resolv/readme.md

     if intersection := playerObj.Shape.Intersection(dx, 0, stairs.Shape); intersection != nil {

         // We are colliding with the stairs shape, so we can move according
-        // to the delta to get out of it. dx = intersection.MTV.X()
+        // to the delta (MTV) to get out of it. dx = intersection.MTV.X()

         // You might want to move a bit less (say, 0.1) than the delta to